Please see your home learning activities below:

 Outlined below is a profile of work that your child will undertake this term.
 We hope that you will find this both interesting and informative.

-MATHS - the children will cover topics including: how to calculate area and perimeter.
-They will also haveg the opportunity to consolidate work on money and time.
+In MATHS the children will cover topics including: how to calculate area and perimeter.
+They will also have the opportunity to consolidate work on money and time.
 We will be looking at symmetry and angles.
 In Number work they will develop their mental and written calculation strategies for addition, subtraction, multiplication and division.
 They will also be working on simple fractions and decimals.

-ENGLISH - The children will be focusing on VCOP, grammar and reading.
-We will be reading a class reader and targeting our reading responses around these.
+In ENGLISH the children will be focusing on grammar and reading comprehension.
+We will be reading shared texts and targeting our reading responses around these.
 Handwriting will be a focus in all areas of the curriculum.

-SCIENCE - The children will investigate sound and how it is made.
+In SCIENCE the children will investigate ‘Sound’ and how it is made.
 We will also be looking at ‘Changes in State’ which looks at solids, liquids and gases.

-ART - The children will apply their experience of materials and processes, including drawing, to develop their artistic techniques, focusing on Tudor Portraiture and embroidery.
+In ART the children will apply their experience of materials and processes, including drawing, to develop their artistic techniques, focusing on Tudor Portraiture and embroidery.
 In DT we will be asking children to bring in junk modelling materials which they will use to create their own musical instruments.

-ICT - We will be learning how to code and use algorithms.
-They will develop their skills in ‘Scratch ‘which they started in year 3 and learn how to sequence music samples to create their own musical compositions.
+In ICT we will be learning how to code and use algorithms.
+The children will develop their skills in ‘Scratch ‘which they started in year 3 and learn how to sequence music samples to create their own musical compositions.

-GEOGRAPHY / HISTORY - The children will be learning about the world through the study of Tudor explorers and the New World, linked to the History project.
+In GEOGRAPHY/ HISTORY the children will be learning about the world through the study of English Monarchs through history.
 We will also be having a Tudor day during the second half of this term.
 Dates to follow.

-RELIGIOUS EDUCATION - We shall focus on and provide opportunities for the children to learn about celebrations such as Lent, Easter, the Last Supper and the Eucharist and the Passover within the Jewish faith.
+In RELIGIOUS EDUCATION we shall focus on and provide opportunities for the children to learn about celebrations such as Lent, Easter, the Last Supper and the Eucharist and the Passover within the Jewish faith.

-PERSONAL, SOCIAL AND HEALTH EDUCATION - We will be following the Jigsaw PSHE scheme, focusing on ‘Dreams and Goals’, ‘Healthy me’ and ‘Relationships and Changing me’.
+In PERSONAL, SOCIAL AND HEALTH EDUCATION we will be following the Jigsaw PSHE scheme, focusing on ‘Dreams and Goals’, ‘Healthy me’ and ‘Relationships and Changing me’.

 A pencil case of an appropriate size